q-viper/SmokeSim/Readme.md

 3. Open http://localhost:8003/pages/index.html and see it for yourself.

 ### Next
-1. Trying to replicate this in Python.
+1. Trying to replicate this in Python using Matplotlib.
+(It was very slow failed)
+2. Try with PyGame!